erroronline1/caro/readme.md

 * force form submission by passing and validating value on submit button?
 * consumables: expiry products overviev veeeery slow on 45k products
 * order stresstest shows significant lag for 200+ entries due to excessive linking?
+    * payload is >4mb for 1k orders: reduce payload, pass only values and create a reusable client method for rendering

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.